stephenwotani/Google-Cybersecurity-Professional-Certificate/README.md

 # Google-Cybersecurity-Professional-Certificate
-his repository contains my coursework, labs, and projects from the Google Cybersecurity Professional Certificate program.
+This repository contains my coursework, labs, and projects from the Google Cybersecurity Professional Certificate program.
 It serves as a portfolio of the practical skills I've acquired in cybersecurity, network security, Python automation, and incident response.